AlexSabourinDev/cranberry_blog/ATaleOfTooManyBlurs_Part2_SeparableKernels.md

 - Not necessarily a win when your texture has small bits per-pixel.
 You're betting on beating your cache here.
 Should profile for your use case.
 - Groupshared usage can become an occupancy limiter, causing your wave occupancy to completely ruin your potential performance benefits from the reduced memory usage.
 - Small blur radii will not benefit much (or at all) from this optimization since there's minimal sharing and the likelihood that your values are already in cache is high.
+- The larger your maximum radius, the more groupshared memory you end up using which will impact your occupancy!

 ### Results!